-Fort Worth Hoods:
+Fort Worth Hoods

 Como, after Terrell Heights on the south side, became one of the first black neighborhoods.
 The South Side, the heart of Fort Worth hoods with areas of Agg Land and Hoova Land, or the old and historic community of Terrell Heights.
-Other known areas are the infamous Stop Six, Polywood, Meadowbrook, and many more that are located on the map.
+Other known areas are the legendary Stop Six, Polywood, Eastwood, Meadowbrook, and many more that are located on the map.

 The Fort Worth gangs of the early 1990s, was mainly the Stop Six Bloods, with Truman Street and Norris Street, as well as EWP, EastWood Pirus, while the Crips, who were mostly Hoovers, were in areas like the South Side and parts of the East Side.